leoniegtt/electronic_voting/README.md

 # Electronic voting system based on tokens and Paillier cryptosystem

 Paper ballot voting has been the standard method regarding elections, being used in most countries around the world.
 Yet voting by paper ballot is not without its limitations: paper ballots can be lost, misread or miscounted leading to inaccurate vote counts and disputes over the election results.

+Electronic voting systems offer safer, more efficient, and faster methods of managing election.
+They can also be more accessible since they don't necessarily require the voter to go to  a polling station, allowing the voter to cast a ballot from anywhere.
+However when creating an electronic voting system, one needs to be extremely cautious about safety and confidentiality.
+If not, the system could be easily attacked, resulting in a leak of private information or even in malicious tampering of results.

 We propose a Paillier cryptosystem and token based architecture to solve various issues that appear in the voting process.
 Our implementation simply consists of a terminal interface to allow the user to cast a vote, we would like to include a web interface in the future to be more accessible.

 ## Architecture Diagram